will-hart/demarcate.js/README.md

 	$("#any_element").demarcate();
 	$("#any_element").disable_demarcate();

-The `isActive` function call is no longer relevant and has been removed.
+The `isActive` function call is no longer relevant and has been removed. `isEnabled` still returns `true` if the editor is enabled and false otherwise.

 To better reflect the modularity of decoding, (i.e. as other formats could be supported in the future)